ibm-cloud-docs/discovery-data/enrichmig.md

 You can show Content Analytics Studio facets in the Content Mining application.
 Only facets with a UIMA Feature of type `Literal Value` are displayed.

-For more information about how to import Content Analytics Studio machine learning models for use in other project types, see [Machine learning models](/docs/discovery-data?topic=discovery-data-domain-ml).
+For more information about how to import Content Analytics Studio machine learning models for use in other project types, see [Use imported ML models to find custom terms](/docs/discovery-data?topic=discovery-data-domain-ml).

 1. From the Watson Explorer Content Analytics Studio, export the machine learning model that defines the facets that you want to use.
 The model file must have a `.pear` extension.
 1. In the export configuration, remove the facet path, but keep the subfacet value.
 Set the Index Field name to the Facet Tree Path in Content Analytics Studio.